Book

 You need to use chains if you’re towing a trailer.
 If the trailer has brakes, you must have at least one axle chained.

-12. What do the chain control statuses mean?
-R1, R2, etc.?
+12. What do the chain control statuses - R1, R2, R3 - mean?

 • R1: Chains are required on all vehicles except passenger vehicles and light-duty trucks under 6,000 pounds gross weight and equipped with snow tires on at least two drive wheels.
-Chains must be carried by vehicles using snow tires.
+Chains must be carried by all vehicles using snow tires.
 All vehicles towing trailers must have chains on one drive axle.
 Trailers with brakes must have chains on at least one axle.

 • R2: Chains are required on all vehicles except four-wheel-drive vehicles under 6,500 pounds gross weight and equipped with snow tires on all four wheels.
 Chains for one set of drive wheels must be carried by four-wheel-drive vehicles using snow tires.